-Master planning recognises, embraces and celebrates the Aboriginal and Torres Strait Islander peoples continued rights and responsibilities as the first peoples of Queensland, including traditional ownership and connection to land and waters.
+The Department of Transport and Main Roads (TMR) recognises, embraces and celebrates the Aboriginal and Torres Strait Islander peoples continued rights and responsibilities as the First Peoples of Queensland, including traditional ownership and connection to land and waters.

-Recognising the Queensland Government Statement of Commitment, master planning supports a reframed relationship between Aboriginal and Torres Strait Islander Queenslanders and the Queensland Government.
+Recognising the Queensland Government's Statement of Commitment, TMR supports a reframed relationship between Aboriginal and Torres Strait Islander peoples and the Queensland Government.

-TMR has worked with the Yuwi Aboriginal Corporation, ensuring their knowledge, experiences and connection to Country were intrinsically considered in preparing the port master planning documents.
+Master Planning has worked with the Yuwi Aboriginal Corporation, ensuring their knowledge, experiences and connection to Country were intrinsically considered in preparing the port master planning documents.

-The Queensland Government is committed to working with the Yuwi Aboriginal Corporation to ensure their knowledge and connection to Yuwibara country continues to inform master planning for the priority Port of Hay Point/Mackay.
+TMR is committed to working with the Yuwi Aboriginal Corporation to ensure their knowledge and connection to Yuwibara country continues to inform master planning for the priority Port of Hay Point/Mackay.